thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-continue-watching.md

 The Fire TV Home screen includes a "Recent" row that shows the apps you recently opened.
 By default, only app icons appear in the Recent row.
 In an upcoming release, rather than just showing the app icon, Amazon will enable apps to indicate the actual content the user recently watched, along with a progress bar indicating the remaining time to finish the content.

 If the content is an episode in a series (and the user finished the episode), the Recent row can show the next episode.
-"Continue Watching" recommendations (as they are called) allow users to easily engage with your app by continuing to watch where they left off.
+"Continue Watching" recommendations allow users to easily engage with your app by continuing to watch where they left off.

 You send Continue Watching recommendations to the Recent row the same way you [normally send recommendations][fire-tv-recommendations-send-recommendations], except that you also use the [`setProgress()`](https://developer.android.com/reference/android/support/app/recommendation/ContentRecommendation.Builder.html#setProgress%28int,%20int%29) method to include details about the user's progress.